Greenwich Ballet Academy

 - No cell phones are permitted in the studios – leave cell phones in the dressing room turned off

-- Do not sit down during class or rehearsal unless authorized by your instructor; if you are not dancing during a particular sequence, you should be practicing in the back of the class
+- Do not sit down during class or rehearsal unless authorized by your instructor; if you are not dancing during a sequence, you should be watching the other students and/or marking the steps so that you will be prepared to dance when your turn comes

 - Tell your instructor before class or rehearsal if you are ill or have an injury

--Students may not enter another level class when in session unless specifically called upon to do so by the teacher.
-Stretching before class must be done outside of studios.
+- Students may not enter another level class when in session unless specifically called upon to do so by the teacher

 General Discipline and Related

-From time to time serious issues may arise in dancer and/or parent behavior.
-In such cases the Artistic Director and/or director will discuss the issues with the student and/or parents.
-If the issue recurs, a formal warning will be given that further misbehavior will result in dismissal or banning from GBA facilities.
+From time to time serious discipline issues may arise in dancer and/or parent behavior.
+In such cases the Program Coordinator, Artistic Director and/or Chairman will discuss the issues with the student and/or parents.
+If the issue recurs, it may result in further disciplinary action, which may include a formal warning or dismissal.

-If you do send a snack with your child, please refrain from sending anything containing nuts.
+If your dancer brings a snack to the Port Chester Studios, please refrain from sending anything containing nuts.
 GBA has several students with extremely severe peanut and tree nut allergies.

 Please note that food is not permitted in the GAC, and GBA will be fined if food and/or used food containers are found in the hallways or in the trash bins.